-Run an energy comparison and save an average of £147*
+Run an energy comparison and save an average of £100*

 We cover a huge range of suppliers so you can find the very best deals, including:

-Green Energy UK
+Green Energy UK (100% green gas)

-Keep in mind that 100% green gas is even harder to find, most green gas deals settle for a percentage of renewable sources and being carbon neutral.
+As you can see, most green gas deals settle for a percentage of renewable sources and being carbon neutral.

 Every 28 days – this doesn’t mean early exit fees won’t apply, though.